 Where will the cars be?

 The area for the Stockton Mobility Collective includes a significant portion of Stockton, centered in Downtown Stockton and including major north-south transportation corridors connecting residents across the city to services, resources, shopping, schools and jobs.
-Stations will primarily be located in historically underserved neighborhoods where mobility challenges are well documented and where there’s the greatest need.
+Stations will be in historically underserved neighborhoods where mobility challenges are well documented and where there’s the greatest need.
 Because of that need, these are also neighborhoods with the greatest potential interest and participation in using the new services.
-We have identified some key locations that work well for a carsharing system and continue to seek out station hosting partnerships with the city of Stockton, public agencies, organizations, business owners and residents.
+We have identified some key locations that work well for a carsharing system and continue to seek out station hosting partnerships with the city of Stockton, public agencies, organizations, property owners and business owners.

 For more information, visit Míocar's Frequently Asked Questions webpage.